Leo Tolstoy

 1

 All souls belong to one and the same family, all share the same origin, the same nature, all are animated by one and the same light and all aspire to one and the same center, the same good.
-This greatest truth of ours, which lies at the foundation of every religion, is not only proven by reason, but seems to me an unquestionable property of our nature.
+This profound truth, which lies at the foundation of every religion, is not only confirmed by reason, but seems to me an undeniable aspect of our nature.

 — Channing